casey-oneill/octo-blog/README.md

 ### Step 4: Configure template

-Configure the OctoBlog template by modifying the project's `.env` file.
+Configure the OctoBlog template by copying the project's `.env.template` file and renaming it to `.env`.
 Using a lightweight code editing program such as [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) is not required, but recommended, as your computer may struggle to figure out how to open this kind of file.
 If you do not want to install a code editor, programs like Notepad (Windows) or vi (Unix) can be used.

-Update the `.env` file for your blog.
+Configure the `.env` file for your blog.
 When you're done, it should look something like this:

 ```sh
 # GitHub Settings